 The winner: American Express Cobalt Card

 Overall, we have to give the trophy in this showdown to the American Express Cobalt Card.
-And it's really because of the rewards – no other credit card beats them.
+It's really because of the rewards – no other credit card beats them.

 FAQ